cjkeilig/FoundationsDemo123/README.md

 # FoundationsDemo123

 ## Goal
-Send an encrypted message to a Web API, store it, and decrypt the message using Azure Key Vault For example say 'Alice', or a customer needs to send us a message securely and our business needs to decrypt the message.
+Send an encrypted message to a Web API, store it, and decrypt the message using Azure Key Vault.
+Image that 'Alice' or a customer needs to send us a message securely and it is our business to decrypt the message.

 ## **Disclaimer**
 __Not all parts of this application are secure__
 Do these steps at your _own risk_.
 You may find it a good exercise to secure the parts of this demo that aren't so secure.

 ## Setup Steps
+1. Create public/private key pair (.pfx) file.
+The public key we will send to Alice to encrypt with.
-1. Create client-facing web app application to submit encrypted files.
+2. Create client-facing web app application to submit encrypted files.
-2. Create Azure Storage Account to store the files in a Queue.
+3. Create Azure Storage Account to store the files in a Queue.
-3. Create console application to read encrypted files off the queue.
+4. Create console application to read encrypted files off the queue.
-4. Decrypt files with Azure Key Vault.
+5. Decrypt files with Azure Key Vault.
-5. Print secret message to console.
+6. Print secret message to console.

 ### Encrypted Communication Setup
   Download OpenSSL for Windows.